 230 Edgemere Street, Montauk.
 631-668-1124

 Prekindergarten exploration and free play for toddlers 18 months to 4 years old, Tuesdays and Thursdays, 11:30 a.m.-1 p.m., $5 per session.

 PARRISH ART MUSEUM

-Open studio for children and caregivers, second, third, and fourth Saturdays, 10 a.m.-noon, with gallery tours followed by a 30-minute workshop.
 Open studio for teens, first Saturday of the month, 10 a.m.-noon.
-All free with museum admission.
+Advance registration required.
+Open studio for children and caregivers, second, third, and fourth Saturdays, 11 a.m.-1 p.m., with gallery tours followed by a 30-minute workshop.
+Bilingual family gallery talk and art workshop, first Sunday of the month, 2 p.m.
+Most programs are free for students, unless otherwise noted.

 SOUTH FORK NATURAL HISTORY MUSEUM

-Exhibits on local flora and fauna, a touch tank, and trails in the field behind the museum, $10 adults, $7 kids 3 to 12, free for those 2 and under, free Tuesdays and Thursdays, 4-5 p.m.
-Family forest walk in the Stony Hill Preserve in Amagansett, Saturday 2 p.m.
-Wake-Up Time workshop for ages 4 to 6 on animals and plants emerging after the winter, Sunday, 10 a.m., with a field walk.
-Advance registration requested.
+Exhibits on local flora and fauna, a touch tank, and trails in the field behind the museum, $10 adults, $7 kids 3 to 12, free for those 2 and under, and free Tuesdays and Thursdays, 4-5 p.m. * Seed scientists story and hands-on activity for ages 3 to 5, Saturday, 10:30 a.m., $3 materials fee. * Diamond terrapin nature program for ages 6 and up, Saturday, 2 p.m.
+Advance registration required for most programs.